Limited Submission RFPs

 If at any point you become aware of a limited submission opportunity for which you would like to apply, please contact Michael Hodges.

 THIS IS A LIMITED SUBMISSION OPPORTUNITY.
-The University invites submissions for the 2018 Pew Scholars Program in the Biomedical Sciences.
-The program provides up to $240,000 over four years to support assistant professors pursuing science relevant to the advancement of human health.
-As of October 23, 2017, candidates must hold full-time appointments at the rank of assistant professor, but must have been in such an appointment for less than 3 years (i.e., not appointed before July 7, 2013).
-The University may nominate one candidate.
-Department Chairs may nominate qualified candidates for any of the above opportunities by emailing the following materials in a single PDF document (in the order outlined below) to email@example.com on or before NOON on Monday, June 12, 2017: 1) A statement of endorsement from the Chair; 2) Nominee’s curriculum vitae; 3) A summary of the candidate’s research project; and 4) List of current funding associated with the candidate’s projects.
+The University invites nominations for the 2018 Packard Fellowships for Science and Engineering.
+The fellowships provide $875,000 over five years to support the research of young faculty in the natural sciences and engineering.
+Candidates must be faculty members who are within the first three years of their faculty careers and are eligible to serve as principal investigators.
+Disciplines that will be considered include physics, chemistry, mathematics, biology, astronomy, computer science, earth science, ocean science, and all branches of engineering.
+The University may nominate TWO candidates.
+Department Chairs may nominate candidates by emailing the following materials in a single PDF document (in the order outlined below) to email@example.com on or before 5:00 PM on WEDNESDAY, FEBRUARY 21, 2018: 1) A statement of endorsement from the Chair; 2) Nominee’s curriculum vitae; 3) A summary of the candidate’s research project; and 4) List of current funding associated with the candidate’s projects.